Annual Science Fair -- To be held the Week of Feb. 2, 2015

-This third year of the Free Union Science Fair, we have expanded the event to include kindergarten and first grade as well as second, third, fourth, and fifth grades (K-5).
+This fourth year of the Free Union Science Fair, we have expanded the event to include all grades as part of a science conference.
 Participation continues to be voluntary.

 Science, from the Latin word scientia meaning knowledge, is a systematic way of knowing, answering questions, and making predictions.
 It all begins with an observation: A mighty oak tree fell down in a storm, followed by a question: Why did that one fall and not the others around it?
 How we answer the question, step by step, making guesses and testing them to see if they make sense and coming to the best reason we can find at the moment is the domain of science.

 Then there's technology: Using science to solve practical problems.
 It's exciting and takes us into fun areas of applied science, like: how airplanes stay up, how computers work so fast, how radio-controlled toys follow our instructions, and why some substances make us sick while others help us be well.

 Specifics for the 2015 Science Conference will follow below shortly.
 Meanwhile you can learn about last year's event from the following: